Generative AI questions can be tricky to wrap your head around, but don't worry, I'm here to break them down for you.

 Instability in training is another major issue.
 This occurs when the discriminator and generator are out of balance, causing training to become unstable and resulting in poor performance.
 Techniques like feature matching can help mitigate this by training the generator to match the real data's features rather than trying to fool the discriminator.

-See what others are reading: When Was Generative Ai Open Source
+Check this out: When Was Generative Ai Open Source

 Evaluating GAN performance is complicated, as traditional loss metrics aren't directly correlated with the generated data's quality.
 This makes it difficult to assess the performance of a GAN.
 Techniques like the Inception Score (IS) and Fréchet Inception Distance (FID) can provide more trustworthy measures of GAN performance.